The best part of Kush Rugs!

 We travel the world to make certain that our rugs are coming from trusted sources, to find the best the weaving world has to offer, and because we love to travel!
 Here are some photos from our journeys.

-Every time I travel to buy rugs I am struck anew by the work that goes in to every piece.
+Every time we travel to source rugs, I am struck anew by the massive amount of work that goes in to every piece.
 Countless hours are spent spinning wool, sorting natural colors, tying knots, washing, clipping and finishing.
 The many hands that collectively create these great expressions of art and culture belong to people of wonderful character.
 It is a privilege to visit their homes and workplaces.

 The most essential tool of travel, Turkish coffee.